Rafael Salamanca

-Rafael "Ralph" Salamanca Jr. (born July 2, 1980) is the Councilmember for the 17th district of the New York City Council.
+Rafael "Ralph" Salamanca Jr. (born July 2, 1980) formerly served as the Councilmember for the 17th district of the New York City Council.
 He is a Democrat.
 The district includes portions of Concourse Village, East Tremont, Hunts Point, Longwood, Melrose, Morrisania, Port Morris, and West Farms in The Bronx.

 Life and career

 Salamanca was born and raised in The Bronx to parents from Puerto Rico.
 His father worked the docks at the Hunts Point Market while his mother was an administrative worker in healthcare.
 Salamanca did not finish high school, but did receive his high school diploma equivalency certificate and subsequently earned an associate degree from Monroe College.

 A lifelong resident of the South Bronx, Salamanca began his career working as an administrative assistant for a healthcare services provider and was later promoted Assistant Administrator.
-He later went on to serve as the a healthcare Center Director in Williamsburg Brooklyn working alongside with then Councilmember Diana Reina and with future-New York City Council Member and Brooklyn Borough President Antonio Reynoso.
+He later went on to serve as the a healthcare Center Director in Williamsburg Brooklyn working alongside then Councilmember Diana Reina and with future-New York City Council Member and Brooklyn Borough President Antonio Reynoso.

 Salamanca was a member of Bronx Community Board 2, where he would advocate for issues in the Hunts Point and Longwood neighborhoods.
 He eventually became the District Manager for the board, and also served as the President of the 41st Precinct Council.
 He gained citywide attention for his work as the Community Board District Manager for shutting down strip clubs in the community that were havens for criminal activity.